HistoriaOffical/docs/votingnodes/setup-local-basex.rst

 Setup the Web Application
 =========================

-If you haven't already, download the Historia Local Web Application for your platoform.
+If you haven't already, download the Historia Local Web Application for your platform.
 You can get this `here
 <https://github.com/HistoriaOffical/Historia-Local-Web-Application/releases/>`_.

 Unzip the directory on to your desktop or location where you want it to run from.
 If in Linux untar instead of zip.